 WS may recommend mammals be harvested during the regulated hunting and/or trapping season for those species in an attempt to reduce the number of mammals causing damage.
 Managing mammal populations over broad areas could lead to a decrease in the number of mammals causing damage.
-Establishing hunting and trapping seasons and the allowed harvest during those seasons is the responsibility of the IDNR.
+Establishing hunting and trapping seasons and the allowed harvest during those seasons is the responsibility of the MDC.
 WS does not have the authority to establish hunting or trapping seasons or to set allowed harvest numbers during those seasons.
 However, the harvest of those mammals with hunting and/or trapping seasons would be occurring in addition to any lethal removal that could occur by WS under the alternatives or recommended by WS.

 Generally, WS only conducts damage management on species whose population densities are high or concentrated and usually only after they have caused damage.
-Table 4.1 identifies average annual lethal removal of animals by WS, proposed maximum annual WS removal, estimated annual harvest by hunters and trappers, and estimated annual lethal take using Nuisance Wildlife Control Permits within Illinois for 2010-2014.
+Table 3.1 identifies average annual lethal removal of animals by WS, proposed maximum annual WS removal, and estimated annual harvest by hunters and trappers within Missouri for 2012-2016.
 No indirect effects were identified for this issue.